 Many parents with younger students ask in my Scholarship Help and College Talk for Parents Facebook group about what can be done early to put their students in a more favorable position when the time comes for them to apply for scholarships.

-These parents are SMART and I am more than happy to share many of my scholarship prep tips.
+These parents are SMART, and I am happy to share many of my scholarship prep tips.

-I go into much deeper detail about each of these points in the How to Win College Scholarships ebook, so download your copy right now, because it’s never too early to start the scholarship process!
+I go into much deeper detail about each of these points in the How to Win College Scholarships ebooks, so download your copies right now because it’s never too early to start the scholarship process!

 From the time they enter preschool, parents can instill in their children the importance of always doing their very best on all their schoolwork.
 As students get older and begin to receive letter grades, they should be encouraged to always strive for A’s and B’s.
 Working towards being included on academic honor rolls should be a goal and a family expectation.

 Helping others is not only good for students and the people they help; it’s great for scholarship applications.
 Most organizations that offer college scholarships want to know how many community service hours a student has worked and how it has impacted their lives.
 Parents can start early with their children and volunteer as a family, establishing meaningful relationships with people who may one day write detailed and personal letters of recommendation for their students.

 [Be sure to read: 30 Awesome Activities for Volunteering and College Scholarships]